 The examiners reviewed 29 new business policy files.
 During this review, the examiners found overcharges totaling \$2,872.39 and undercharges totaling \$2,334.32.

-The net amount that should be refunded to insureds is \$2,872.39 plus six percent (6%)
+The net amount that should be refunded to insureds is \$2,872.39 plus six percent (6%) simple interest.

-simple interest.

-(1) The examiners found 15 violations of § 38.2-305 A of the Code of Virginia.
+- (1) The examiners found 15 violations of § 38.2-305 A of the Code of Virginia.
 The company failed to specify accurate information in the policy as required by the statute.
-The company failed to display the effective time of coverage in the policy.

-(2) The examiners found 44 violations of § 38.2-1906 D of the Code of Virginia.
-The a.
-In 18 instances, the company failed to use the correct discounts and/or b.
-In one instance, the company failed to apply accident and conviction surcharge points under its SDIP correctly.

-d.
-In one instance, the company failed to use the correct tier eligibility criteria.
+The company failed to display the effective time of coverage in the policy. - (2) The examiners found 44 violations of § 38.2-1906 D of the Code of Virginia.
+The company failed to use the rules and/or rates on file with the Bureau. - In 18 instances, the company failed to use the correct discounts and/or surcharges. - b.
+In one instance, the company failed to apply accident and conviction surcharge points under its SDIP correctly. - c.
+In 23 instances, the company failed to use the correct symbol. - d.
+In one instance, the company failed to use the correct tier eligibility criteria. - e.

-e.
 In one instance, the company failed to use proper credit score information when rating a policy.